hsynan/barnesn/README.md

 # barnesn

 This repo contains code for implementing Barnes objective analysis, which is used for interpolating scattered data points onto a grid.
-The code is translated from the [Barnes interpolation (Barnes objective analysis) toolbox](https://www.mathworks.com/matlabcentral/fileexchange/58937-barnes-interpolation-barnes-objective-analysis), originally written in Matlab by Lena Bartell.
+The code is translated from the [Barnes interpolation (Barnes objective analysis) toolbox](https://www.mathworks.com/matlabcentral/fileexchange/58937-barnes-interpolation-barnes-objective-analysis), originally written in Matlab by Lena Bartell. <br>

+Examples using the functions are in the [examples directory](https://github.com/hsynan/barnesn/blob/main/examples/barnes_examples.ipynb) <br>
+The functions themselves are in the [barnesn directory]()

 **Original description (from Matlab):** <br>
    BARNESN: Barnes smoothing interpolation of unstructured data